 A collection of articles and tutorials for and by Whatbox users.
-Any user with an active slot is free to create and edit articles as they wish.
+Any user with an active slot can create and edit articles.

 New to Whatbox

 - Beginners Guide - Learn about the basics

 - Server Locations - Check out our different server locations

 - Switching from other providers - We'll do it for you!

 - FAQ - Read a collection of frequently asked questions

 - Support - Make a ticket to our support staff